SemPruijs/pruijs.net/site.md

 ## Learn nix language

 I wanted to get better at nix.
-Nix is the best buildsystem with the worst language.
+Nix is the best build system with the worst language.
-The syntax is so unlogical, I had to learn it :)
+The syntax is horrible so I had to learn it :)

 [View on github](https://github.com/sempruijs/learn-nix-lang)

 ## ye

 A cli for fetching Kanye West quotes.
-I learned a bit more about using aync await in rust with the tokyo crate, and I used serde, a crate to convert different types of data formatting, so that I could convert json to an instance of a rust struct.
+I learned a bit more about using async await in rust with the tokyo crate, and I used serde, a crate to convert different types of data formatting, so that I could convert json to an instance of a rust struct.
 This was made with the kanye.rest api.

 [View on github](https://sempruijs/ye)